corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/monitoring-logging/monitoring-trouble-shooting.md

 - operations
 - deployment
 - planning
-title: Troubleshooting, health-checking, and recovering your node
+title: Troubleshooting and recovering your node
 weight: 20
 ---
 # Troubleshooting, health-checking, and recovering your node

 If you are a Corda Enterprise Network Manager (CENM) services user in your Corda Enterprise environment, you can make use of the CENM node troubleshooting guide.

-Here you can find [troubleshooting solutions](../../cenm/trouble-shooting-common-issues) to issues such as:
+Here you can find [troubleshooting solutions](../../../../cenm/1.3/troubleshooting-common-issues) to issues such as:

 * **Verifying a service is running and responsive** - As well as the service logs, the CENM services provideendpoints which can be used to determine the current status of the service, whether it is executing and if it is reachable.
 * **Nodes are not appearing in the Network Map** - The Network Map Service and node is up and running, but the node cannot be seen from any other nodes on the network.
 There are a few different reasons why this could be: